Dental Services Nederland, TX

 We offer complete restorative dental services to repair, replace, and rejuvenate your smile after damage or tooth loss.

-Dental Crowns – A tooth can lose its normal shape and size for a variety of reasons.
-A crown covers your tooth to help restore its original shape and size.
-Crowns can also be used to make teeth stronger and look better.
-Crowns have a variety of uses.
+Dental Crowns—Teeth can lose their normal shape and size for various reasons.
+A crown covers a tooth to help restore its original shape and size.
+Crowns can also strengthen teeth and make them look better.

-In some cases that require a large filling, there isn’t enough tooth remaining to keep the filling in place.
+In some cases requiring a large filling, there isn’t enough tooth remaining to keep the filling in place.
 A crown can strengthen the tooth and hold the filling.
-Crowns can also protect teeth that are weak or help fix ones that are broken.
-Discolored or misshaped teeth can be covered by a crown, as can dental implants.
+Crowns can also protect weak teeth or help fix broken ones.
+They can cover discolored or misshaped teeth or dental implants.

-Bridges – Bridges can solve the issue of missing teeth.
+Bridges—Bridges can solve the issue of missing teeth.
 Similar to dentures, bridges replace gaps in your smile with artificial teeth.
-Bridges can be made from a variety of materials, including porcelain, gold, and alloys.
+They can be made of various materials, including porcelain, gold, and alloys.
 Bridges can be removable or fixed.

 Removable bridges can be taken out and cleaned by patients, whereas fixed bridges have to be removed by a dentist.
 Bridges can be implanted in the jaw or under the gums.
 With so many options, it is important to consult your dentist about which type of bridge is best for you.

-Implants – Dental implants are roots placed in your mouth for either permanent teeth to be placed on or ones that you can remove.
-Dental implants are done to improve a patient’s smile and usually their self-esteem.
+Implants—Dental implants are roots we place in your mouth for permanent tooth restoration.
+They improve a patient’s smile and, usually, their self-esteem.
 Having missing or bad teeth can be quite embarrassing.

-Dental implants also can be done to improve oral health.
-Many people find it easier to eat with dental implants.
-Their speech can also be improved.
-Dental implants are also more comfortable because they are made to become permanent.
+Dental implants can also improve oral health.
+Many people find it easier to eat with dental implants, and their speech can also be improved.
+Dental implants are also more comfortable because they become permanent.

-Dentures – Removable dental replacements, or dentures, are a common service that we provide for our clients.
-We provide both complete dentures (for when all teeth are missing) and partial dentures (for when some teeth are missing).
-There are both conventional and immediate dentures.
+Dentures—Removable dental replacements, or dentures, are a common service for our clients.
+We provide complete dentures (for when all teeth are missing) and partial dentures (for when some teeth are missing).
+There are also conventional and immediate dentures.

 Conventional dentures are made after the teeth have been removed and are placed 8 to 12 weeks after removal.
 Immediate dentures are made in advance and can be positioned as soon as the teeth are removed.